Does Astigmatism Have an Impact on Driving Performance?

 Even with treatment, astigmatism can make driving a risky activity.
 For most, this typically applies to night driving.
 Astigmatism is notorious for giving sufferers severely reduced night vision, possibly due to pupil dilation in low-light conditions, which can exacerbate focal difficulties.

-Even during the day, people with astigmatism can experience problems with light and some will see halos, blurring, and severe distortion in certain conditions.
+Astigmatism may cause the sufferer to see halos, blurring, and severe distortion in certain conditions – particularly when driving in areas with different amounts of lights at night.
 Increased darkness worsens all these difficulties.
 It may even get to the point where activities that require a high degree of visual acuity, such as driving, become difficult or even impossible to do safely.

 Corrective lenses are also more likely to cause complications at night.
 Most astigmatic individuals wear either glasses or contacts.
 Glasses can create glare, which is especially noticeable with artificial lighting after dark.
 Contacts can be even worse – if not kept well-hydrated, they can dry out after a long day, causing discomfort and worsened sight.

-If night driving with astigmatism is a particular concern, then certain steps can help.
+If driving at night with astigmatism is a particular concern, then certain steps can help.
 Glasses with anti-reflective treatment are much less likely to worsen glare than other options.
 They can also help cut down on visual distortions in low light.
-For contact wearers, inquire about hybrid lenses.
+Contact wearers should inquire about hybrid lenses.
 Some contacts specially designed to treat astigmatism have a rigid outer rim, but a more flexible center.
 These hybrid lenses may offer a better solution for some.

 Despite all advances in corrective technology, some individuals with astigmatism will still find themselves unable to drive safely.
 Licensing regulations vary from state to state.
 Physicians will evaluate most individuals with extremely poor vision to determine what conditions they’re able to drive in.
-It’s possible to receive a license that allows driving during the day, but with a condition that states that the holder is unable to legally drive at night.
+There are special simulators that can help physicians know what is best, and researchers are using simulators to investigate ways they can help people with low vision learn to drive, too.
+If you have astigmatism or another issue that impacts your vision, it’s possible to receive a license that allows driving during the day, but with a condition that states that the holder is unable to legally drive at night.

 If you do find yourself limited by your astigmatism, then it’s time to start looking into public transit options.
 Fortunately, states are required by law to provide adequate transport to individuals with low vision.
 Many metropolitan areas will also have curbside pickup paratransit services available to visually impaired users.
 So, living with astigmatism is not impossible, especially when you work to incorporate eye-healthy habits into your daily routine.